khushi-1924/Dashboard/README.md

 - see the displayed query results
 - access query history and re-submit previous queries

-// queryInput :-
+// components :-
-Created an input field showing suggestions from the mockData array as the user types, and results get displayed when a user clicks on the submit query button.
+- queryInput: Created an input field showing suggestions from the mockData array as the user types, and results get displayed when a user clicks on the submit query button.

-//queryHistory :-
-Inside the queryInput component is the queryHistory component, which displays the queries searched by the user.
+- queryHistory: Inside the queryInput component is the queryHistory component, which displays the queries searched by the user.

-// resultDisplay :-
-In this component, the result is displayed using recharts
+- resultDisplay: In this component, the result is displayed using recharts

-// react-redux :-
-Redux is used to set a query, give variable data to components, and change some values.
+- react-redux: Redux is used to set a query, give variable data to components, and change some values.

-// UI :-
-A simple UI is used, which is user-friendly.
+// UI :- A simple UI is used, which is user-friendly.

 // deployemnt -
 hosted on Vercel: https://dashboard-inky-seven.vercel.app/